Emergent non-Hermitian physics in generalized Lotka-Volterra model: Critical dynamics: an emergent exceptional point

-In this section, we provide more details about the explanation of the $t^{\frac 12}$ divergence of the average deviation $\bar{\sigma}(t)$ observed at the critical point, which can be understood as a collective behavior of the k-modes close to $k=\pi$.
+In this section, we will explain the $t^{\frac 12}$ divergence of the average deviation $\sigma(t)$ observed right at the critical point, which can be understood as a collective behavior of the k-modes close to $k=\pi$.

 where the momentum summation is over the k-mode in the first Brillonin Zone $k\in [0,2\pi]$ and $\pmb\delta_k(t)=[\delta_k^x(t), \delta_k^y(t)]^T$.